 Pew’s public opinion research began in 1995 when the Times Mirror Center became the Pew Research Center for the People and the Press.
 In 2004, the Pew Research Center was created as a separate operating subsidiary, bringing together all of our work on public opinion polling, demographic research, media content analysis, and other empirical social science research.
 As a neutral source of data and analysis, the center does not take policy positions

 In 2002, The Pew Charitable Trusts became a public charity, giving us more flexibility to engage in new initiatives and operate programs for maximum effectiveness and efficiency.
 Expanding our work internationally, with new partners and an emphasis on action, we created projects to strengthen environmental and energy policies; protect our oceans and wild lands; improve health through investments in child nutrition; increase the safety of foods and drugs; provide consumers with better information about financial products; and help states invest in programs that provide the strongest returns.

-After opening a small office in Washington, D.C. in 2003, we moved to a larger space in 2009 to allow for more collaboration with other non-profit organizations and facilitate educational programs for policymakers and the public.
-The building includes state-of-the art conference facilities available to outside organizations.
+After opening a small office in Washington, D.C. in 2003, we moved to a larger space in 2008 to allow for more collaboration with other non-profit organizations and facilitate educational programs for policymakers and the public.

 Over the past six decades, we have remained committed to the civic life of Philadelphia.
 Inspired by the founders’ belief in the importance of an informed democracy, we provide timely, impartial research and analysis that helps Philadelphia’s citizens and leaders understand and address key issues facing the city.
 We also support the best of the regional cultural community, in large part through the efforts of the Pew Center for Arts and Heritage.
 And we work with the region’s leading health and social service organizations to serve some of the most vulnerable members of the community – disadvantaged children and families; adults with multiple complex issues such as those related to homelessness and mental health problems; and the frail elderly.